Model-free Analysis of Dynamic Trading Strategies: High-frequency asymptotics

 \subsection{Irregular price paths}

-Intuitively, decreasing the value of the threshold $\delta$ increases the number of level crossings and leads to more transactions but with a lower profit per transaction.
+Intuitively, decreasing the value of the threshold $\delta$ increases the frequency of level crossings and leads to more transactions but with a lower profit per transaction.
+For irregular price paths, such as sample paths of stochastic processes, the frequency of level crossing may go to infinity as $\delta$ decreases to zero (while the profit $\delta$ per transaction goes to zero), so the behaviour of the profit in this limit is not clear.
 The exact behaviour of the trading strategy as $\delta\to 0$ is determined by the {\it local time} of the path at $0$, which measures the time spent by the path in a neighbourhood of zero \cite{geman1980}.